shootphp/shoot/README.md

 on its variables to the template.

 ## Limitations
-* A presenter is only called if its presentation model does not hold data.
-This means you should only define fields on a presentation model with [empty][link-empty-values] default values, or its presenter will never be called.
 * Do not define a model for templates from which you intend to extend.
 Due to how Twig renders its templates, it causes the presentation model of a child template to be overwritten by its parent.
 This is probably not what you want.